 XBIO-101 (sodium cridanimod)

 XBIO-101 is a small-molecule immunomodulator and interferon inducer which, in preliminary studies, has been shown to increase progesterone receptor (PrR) expression in endometrial tissue.
 The Company has exclusive rights to develop and commercialize XBIO-101 worldwide, except for specified countries in the Commonwealth of Independent States, including Russia.
 XBIO-101 has been granted Orphan Drug Designation by the U.S. Food and Drug Administration (FDA) for the potential treatment of progesterone receptor negative (PrR-) endometrial cancer in conjunction with progesterone therapy.
 XBIO-101 is currently being studied in an ongoing Phase 2 clinical trial.
-Patient enrollment for the Phase 2 trial commenced in June 2017.
+Patient dosing for the Phase 2 trial commenced in October 2017.

 - The primary objective of the open-label, multi-center, single-arm, two-period Phase 2 study is to assess the antitumor activity of XBIO-101 in conjunction with progestin therapy as measured by Overall Disease Control Rate in women with recurrent or persistent endometrial carcinoma not amenable to surgical treatment or radiotherapy who have either failed progestin monotherapy or who have been identified as PrR-.
 Secondary objectives include assessments of efficacy and safety/tolerability